The Indian Stock Markets’ 20 year Digital Transformation

 A Superior Investing Process – Do a DIP SIP

 Did you know that the DIP SIP is the most efficient way to invest in the stock market?
+We at JainMatrix Investments recommend investors to invest in equities in a Direct Equity – DIP SIP mode.
+Let us explain this process.

-What is a SIP?
+What is a DIP SIP?

 A Systematic Investment Plan or SIP is a smart mode for investing money which allows you to invest a certain pre-determined amount at regular intervals (weekly, monthly, quarterly, etc.).
 A SIP is a planned approach towards investments where the saving habit becomes a routine.
-The SIP approach can be used for any investment vehicle, such as FDs, MFs, direct equity, etc.
+The SIP approach can be used for any investment vehicle, such as FDs, MFs, Direct Equity, etc.

 Why Equity investments?